veertuinc/anka-click-scripts/README.md

 # Anka Click/MUAS Scripts

 This repo is a collection of Behavior-Driven MacOS UI Automation Framework scripts and tools for Anka's "click" feature.
-With MUAF scripts, you can programmatically target, click, and even send keystrokes to the VM's macOS UI and apps.
-Often, macOS and applications do not have a CLI allowing you to perform certain actions.
+Often, macOS and applications do not have a CLI allowing you to perform certain actions such as toggling configuration options.
+This varies from app to app and can severely impact the maintainabiliy and automatability for your team.
+With MUAF scripts, you can programmatically target, click, and even send keystrokes to your Anka VM's macOS UI.

 Some examples of what you can automate:

 - Disabling SIP from Apple Silicon VMs (which requires Recovery Mode).
 - Enabling VNC/Remote Management under System Preferences.
 - Enabling certain settings only available in the Simulator Menu (Prefer Discrete GPU) to optimize simulator tests.

-TODO:

-- Support || for separating alternative images in () instead of having them have the same name

-# Scripting Basics
+# Syntax Basics

 ## Variables